Binbin Wang, PhD, PE (CV)

 Sajih earned his undergraduate degree from Khulna University of Engineering & Technology (KUET) in Bangladesh.
 His academic interests include Computational Fluid Dynamics, turbulence, and multiphase flows.
 Outside of his research, he enjoys traveling, playing card games and is a passionate soccer fan, regularly following matches as a devoted supporter of Liverpool FC.

-Grace is in her junior year of her undergraduate degree in Environmental Engineering.
-Originally from a small Missouri town near Kansas City, Grace seeks to investigate rural flooding through hydraulic modeling and explore accessible and effective infrastructure solutions.
-At the University of Missouri, Grace also serves as the president of the Concrete Canoe Team and as a member of ASCE.
+Grace is pursuing an M.S. degree in Environmental Engineering.
+Originally from a small Missouri town near Kansas City, she is interested in investigating rural flooding through hydraulic modeling and developing accessible, effective infrastructure solutions for flood resilience.
+At the University of Missouri, Grace serves as President of the Concrete Canoe Team and is an active member of the American Society of Civil Engineers (ASCE).

 Lab Alumni